telmolinacisoro/network-database-consistency-check/readme.md

-# Network Device Configuration Verifier
+# Network Database Consistency Check

 This project is a tool for verifying network device configurations by comparing OpenDCIM database records with SQL query results and real-time SNMP data for switches in HPC clusters.
 The result is printed to stdout and can be sent as an email if necessary.
 Moreover, a number of files are created for matching to avoid having to use long loops, which are stored in the tmp folder.
 My recommendation is to use crontab for scheduling.